-The first couple weeks of pregnancy can be a confusing time, since your gestation term is counted as the first day of your last period.
+The first couple of weeks of pregnancy can be a confusing time since your gestation term is counted as the first day of your last period.
 Technically you are not pregnant yet; you are menstruating!

 When menstruation is over, ovulation time comes next.
 This is when the production of estrogen and progesterone prepares your body for the upcoming event.